 - The rows are now reversed horizontally.
 Lastly, you may delete the Helper Row.

-Read More: How to Reverse Order of Columns Horizontally in Excel
+- How to Reverse Text to Columns in Excel

-- How to Reverse Text to Columns in Excel (6 Handy Methods)
+- How to Reverse Data in Excel Cell

 - Select a cell outside the given data.